NicoleJackson89/pp4-recipe-share/README.md

     - This will be implemented on both the recipe posts as well as the comments, allowing other users to report inappropriate recipes / comments posted in the webpage.
 - Delete Modal on recipe posts:
     - A better pop up notification for prompting a delete confirmation to match the comment delete prompt.
-- For the purpose of this project the implementation of these were not yet necessary.
+- For the purpose of this project the implementation of these was not yet necessary.

 ## Testing
 See [TESTING.md](https://github.com/NicoleJackson89/pp4-recipe-share/blob/main/TESTING.md) for all the detailed testing